PaoloMazzon/Astro/docs/classes/Gamepad.md

 ## Gamepad
-The `lib/Input::Gamepad` class is a simple way to manage gamepad input in Astro.
+The `Gamepad` class is a simple way to manage gamepad input in Astro.
 They are automatically tracked behind the scenes and you need only index the four possible gamepads with 0-3.
 Most of the methods are very self explanatory and they are all safe to use at any time regardless of whether or not the desired controller is currently connected.